-Your Eagle Folding Camping Trailer is equipped with 12" or 13" tires depending on which model you own.
+Your Qwest folding camping trailer is equipped with 12" or 13" tires depending on which model you own.
 When the wheels are installed on your trailer, the lug nuts must be tightened according to the following specifications:

-12" 85-95 foot pounds of torque

-13" 50-75 foot pounds of torque.
+12" 85-95 foot pounds of torque 50-75 foot pounds of torque

 WARNING: Axles on camping trailers do not drive or steer as automobile axles do.
 The motions involved in being "trailered" adds stress that can loosen lug nuts, especially during the break in period.
 Wheel lugs can work loose.
-Check and tighten wheel lugs every 10 miles, 25 miles, and 50 miles when the camping trailer is new or a tire is changed, and then check and tighten after periods of extensive breaking (such as coming down a steep grade) and every 3,000 miles.
+Check and tighten wheel lugs every 10 miles, 25 miles and 50 miles (15, 40 and 100 kilometers) when the camping trailer is new or a tire is changed, and then check and tighten after periods of extensive breaking (such as coming down a steep grade) and every 3000 miles (5000 kilometers).

 After your first trip, check the wheel lugs periodically for safety.
 The wheel lugs should then be checked after winter storage, before starting a trip, or following extensive braking.
-Over-tightening can distort wheel.
+Overtightening can distort wheel.
 Please observe the above recommendations for your safety and that of others.
+Size of lug nuts are 1/2" with 13/16" head.